MLopezJ/LwM2M-to-TypeBox/README.md

-# LwM2M to TypeBox
+# Converter: from LwM2M to TypeBox

+## About
-> Generate typebox types given an XML definition of an LwM2M object
+Generate typebox types given an XML definition of an LwM2M object.

+This converter will be used as part of the effort to visualice arbitrary device data on [hello.nrfcloud.com/map](https://github.com/hello-nrfcloud/proto)

 ## Expected Input